WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 !!! tip

-    To copy your SSH key to your APs, you can either use the openWRT web interface or the typical `ssh-copy-id` command.
+    To copy your SSH key to your APs, you can either use the OpenWrt web interface or the typical `ssh-copy-id` command.

 ### SSH setup